jasparfitt/GitExtensions.BranchNameCommitHintPlugin/README.md

 The package is published on [NuGet.org](https://www.nuget.org/packages/GitExtensions.BranchNameCommitHintPlugin) feed.
 This package is based on the plugin template [here](https://github.com/gitextensions/gitextensions.plugintemplate)
+### Installation Instructions
+Open the plugin manager in GitExtensions and search for this plugin, click install.
+Once installed open the "Plugins" menu and click "Branch Commit Hint" to open the settings.

+Here you can enable/disable and configure the plugin.
+You can set the regex used to parse the branch name, by default it is set to find JIRA references.
+You can also choose which templates you want enabled, by default a set of semantic messages are enabled but you can also add a plain message or custom messages.
 ### For Development
  - There's powershell script to download a selected version of Git Extensions from GitHub releases.
 This script runs before every build and checks if Git Extensions binaries are donwloaded.
  - CSproj references selected binaries from the downloaded Git Extensions.